 The Analytical Evaluation Threshold is defined by PQRI as ‘the threshold at or above which an Oral Inhaled Nasal Drug Product (OINDP) pharmaceutical development team should identify and quantify a particular extractable and/or leachable and report it for a toxicological risk assessment.’

 To establish the AET, PQRI recommends starting with a Safety Concern Threshold (SCT), of 0.15µg/ day total daily intake for an individual organic leachable found in an OINDP.
-Note: the SCT varies according to route of administration.
+It is important to note, however, that the SCT varies according to route of administration.

 The estimated AET is a conversion of the SCT to a drug-specific analytical threshold, while the final assessment includes an estimate of the uncertainty of the particular analytical method/technique that produces a particular leachables/extractables profile.
-An alternative method is to divide the AET by two to give the final assessment AET has been proposed.
+An alternative method is to divide the AET by two to give the final assessment.
 This involves less laboratory work and provides an equally appropriate uncertainty estimate.

 In chromatography the peak height/area and location of an internal standard material on the chromatogram profile are used to extrapolate the AET.

-The Safety Threshold and AET concepts represent a big step forward in extractables and leachables studies, however while it might be easy to determine both estimated and final AET for extractables/leachables profile achieving the right sensitivity is the secret key in E&L profile using analytical techniques.
+The Safety Threshold and AET concepts represent a big step forward in extractables and leachables studies, however, while it might be easy to determine both estimated and final AET for extractables/leachables profiles achieving the right sensitivity is the secret key in E&L profile using analytical techniques.

 You can read more about chemical profiling here.